tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [The Old Spaghetti Factory](https://oldspaghettifactory.ca/locations/toronto/): 4.1/5.
 Good price and location, close to union station, worth to go after work with colleagues.

 [西域食府](https://magicaltasteofchina.com/dt476): 4.3/5.
 XinJiang style food, ok for try, Lamb Pilaf my favourite.

+[先启半步颠](http://www.banbudian.com/): 4.5/5.
+Pre-made food, but the price is cheap, also they have cash discount.
+Can go if you have no other choice.

 [xiangzi hotpot宽窄巷子](https://xiangzihotpot.com/): 4.1/5.
 Not too many types of food, not good service, pot-stewed meat and vegetables are ok.